-For example, If you are single and think you are likely to live shorter than average, taking social security at age 62 probably makes sense for you.
-If you're married, think you or your spouse might live into your 80's or 90's, or you are single and super healthy, you'll want to delay payments because you could end up getting as much as $1,000 more each month.
+For example, If you are single and think you are likely to live fewer years than average, taking social security at age 62 probably makes sense for you.
+If you're married, think you or your spouse might live into your 80s or 90s, or are single and super-healthy, you'll want to delay payments, because you could end up getting over $1,000 more each month.

 If you and your spouse are over age 50, this life expectancy calculator from Financial Architects will show you what the probability is that either you or your spouse, or both of you, will live to a particular age.
 You will need to enable editing on the Excel spreadsheet labeled Joint Life Probability to customize the results.

-A drop-down menu will allow you to switch from white collar to blue collar data.
-White collar folks have a higher estimated life expectancy because working at a desk is less physically taxing than working in a factory or being a firefighter.
+A drop-down menu will allow you to switch from white-collar to blue-collar data.
+White-collar folks have a higher estimated life expectancy, because working at a desk is less physically taxing than, say, working in a factory or being a firefighter.
 Keep that in mind when doing your planning work.

-Time required: 5 - 10 minutes to enter data for two.
+Time required: 5 to 10 minutes to enter data for two.

 Extend Your Longevity?
 This Tool Offers Personalized Tips